-On 24 June some paramilitary entered in the enclave through ...[an] ...old 5Km long tunnel and attacked the village.
+On 24 June some paramilitary entered in the enclave through ....[an] ...old 5Km long tunnel and attacked the village.

 Emergency preparedness seems to be the [current priority]: we should be prepared for any kind of scenario (i.e Dutchbat [Dutch UN peacekeepers] leaving)

-- 1. Population condition - a.
+1. Population condition

+a.
 Food

 During the whole month of June, four convoys of food could enter the enclave.
 The fact that this is 30% of the amount needed speaks for itself.
+Military Observers] left the pocket this morning without problems...